Skip to Content

 Below, you’ll find an ideal 14-day itinerary for a road trip around the South Island.
 I’ve carefully planned this route and selected the best places to stop based on a two-week time frame.
 Although you won’t see every corner of the South Island, this itinerary is excellent because you won’t be too rushed.
 Far too often I see 2-week South Island itineraries that include just too many places and don’t take into consideration driving distances.

-The roads on the South Island are not great, and the estimated driving times that Google Maps provides are never quite right -you’ll to allow extra time.
+The roads on the South Island are not great, and the estimated driving times that Google Maps provides are never quite right, so you’ll have to allow extra time.
 Most of the main highways on the South Island are single lanes, and with lots of tourists driving on the roads, you will likely be stuck behind slow-moving traffic.
 In the winter, snow and ice can make driving times longer too.
 Many roads are narrow and curvy, so you’ll need to take it easy.
 Single-lane bridges are also common and require traffic to alternate.

 It’s important not to plan too much and stretch yourself too thin or you’ll end up spending your entire holiday driving rather than enjoying destinations.
 The 2-week itinerary we’ve carefully crafted takes this all into consideration and is the perfect trip for anybody who wants to see the highlights of the South Island without driving all day every day.